chromaui/chromatic-docs/turbotest.md

 #### Only test subprojects of monorepos

-If you are working in a monorepo, it may be possible to find situations where you know changes only affect a subproject.
-In such cases, you can [run Chromatic on a subset of your Storybook](monorepos#advanced-only-test-a-subset-of-stories).
+If you're working in a monorepo, there are situations where you know changes only affect a subproject.
+In those cases, you can [run Chromatic on a subset of your Storybook](monorepos#advanced-only-test-a-subset-of-stories).

 When `--only-changed` is setup, running tests on subprojects that change happens automatically.
 You'll still build and upload your Storybook but Chromatic won't test it or take snapshots.